-Any time development activity is planned, all "large" trees (any tree with a circumference of 19 inches (6-inch diameter) or greater (measured 4.5 feet above the ground) must be protected.
+Any time development activity is planned, all "large" trees (any tree with a 10-inch diameter or greater (measured 4.5 feet above the ground) must be protected.
 Before any pre-construction or construction permit can be issued the following requirements must be submitted to the Permit Office and approved by the Urban Forester.

 Tree Disposition - This category is for all development activities that could potentially impact trees.
 The requirements are as follows: